Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: Analysis of Possible Defects

 For the second case when $\eta|\ln\xi|\to 0$, the energetic cost of a line defect is too small so that our estimates cannot detect them.
 A finer analysis would be required to study line defects in this regime.

-To make precise what we mean by ``line defect'', we use the notion of $d-$ dimensional flat chains with values in a finite coefficient group, introduced by W.\ Fleming \cite{Fleming} in 1966.
-In our specific application, the coefficient group is $\mathbb{Z}_2$, thus allowing us to see one-dimensional flat chains ($d=1$) as a measure theoretic generalization of classical (smooth) lines in $\mathbb{R}^3$ and avoid problems involving multiplicities.
+To make precise what we mean by ``line defect'', we use the notion of $d-$dimensional flat chains with values in a finite coefficient group, introduced by W.\ Fleming \cite{Fleming} in 1966.
+In our specific application, the coefficient group \answ{is given by the fundamental group of $\N$ which is isomorphic to} $\mathbb{Z}_2$, thus allowing us to see one-dimensional flat chains ($d=1$) as a measure theoretic generalization of classical (smooth) lines in $\mathbb{R}^3$ and avoid problems involving multiplicities.
 The appropriate generalization of ``size'' (in the case $d=1$ the length of the line, the area of a surface for $d=2$), is given by the mass functional $\MM$.
 Another natural norm for flat chains is the so called flat norm: For a $d-$dimensional flat chain $S$ we define

 where the infimum is taken over all $(d+1)-$dimensional flat chains $T$ and $d-$dimensional flat chains $R$.